 South Lyon's new public library on West Lake Street cost approximately $38,000 and was financed by a one-mill levy.
 Opened in October 1963, the 2,000 square foot structure was designed to house 8,000 volumes.

-Salem-South Lyon District Library became a "district" in May, 1993.
-The process to become a district library actually began in 1992.
+The process to become a district library began in 1992 and the Salem-South Lyon District Library became a "district" in May, 1993.
 In 1998, the library moved from the 2000 sq. ft. building on Lake Street to the 15,000 sq. ft. building on Pontiac Trail.
 At the time of the move, the staff was composed of one degreed librarian (the director), three persons working toward their degree, nine library clerks, and three library pages.

 Library on West Lake Street

 The building on West Lake Street housed the Library through its change to the Salem-South Lyon District Library, where it remained until the construction of the current building at 9800 Pontiac Trail, opening for business on May 2, 1998.
-The new 15,000 sq. ft. facility was financed by a $2.5 million bond issue approved by voters in May 1995 and was designed to accomodate an expansion from 22,000 volumes to 60,000 volumes.
-The origianl building was desined by architects of Merritt Callum Cieslak, PC.
+The new 15,000 sq. ft. facility was financed by a $2.5 million bond issue approved by voters in May 1995 and was designed to accommodate an expansion from 22,000 volumes to 60,000 volumes.
+The original building was designed by architects of Merritt Callum Cieslak, PC.

 Construction of library building in its current location

-In 2005, the Library Board and staff realized we were outgrowing our building and conducted focus group meetings to identify our needs for future library improvements.
-As a result of those meetings, a priority list was developed.
-There was a growing need for technology, a need for more space for materials, a need for quiet study rooms, more parking, requests for a drive-up book return, and a great need for employee workspace.
+By 2005 it was recognized that the library was outgrowing its space.
+Additionally, there was a growing need for technology, a need for more space for materials, a need for quiet study rooms, more parking, requests for a drive-up book return, and a great need for employee workspace.
 That same year, the Board of Trustees hired a consultant to lead them through a Visioning Plan for the Library that would take it through the year 2010.

 A strategic planning process is an important commitment for a library that involves gathering information from and about the community, examining comparable libraries and best practices, and involving the community, the library board, and the staff.
 A committee comprised of residents from the City of South Lyon, Salem Township, Green Oak Township, Library Board members, Friends of the Library and library staff worked with library planning consultants Marianne Hartzell and Joseph Mika to focus on the library’s future.